 Use a Unique Tone/Voice For Each Social Channel

 This might seem a lot easier than you think, but this is one of the main things a lot of big and small businesses alike have an issue with.
 Each social network has a different audience that you need to cater to.
 Your tone and voice speak to a specific audience.
 If you're doing this right, you will see your Facebook recommendation rise, as well as follows, likes, and shares, among other channels.

-Social media platforms like Twitter, Instagram, and Facebook are more personable, so you can get away with using a very comfortable and easy-going tone.
-On the other hand, LinkedIn is much more professional so being formal is the way to go.
+Social media platforms like Twitter, Instagram, and Facebook are more personable, so you can get away with using a very relaxed and easy-going tone.
+On the other hand, LinkedIn is much more professional, so being formal is the way to go.
 If you are posting the same content across all of your social media accounts, don't.
-Each channel has a different audience so tailor your messages to connect with them in a meaningful way.
+Each channel has a different audience, so tailor your messages to connect with them in a meaningful way.

 Don't just remember these tips, exercise them by trying new ideas.
 Nothing is too daring or bold when you want people to engage with content across your social media channels.
 You can tell your followers to click the comments and share, or you can entice them to do so with your engaging content.
 By using this guide to create social media posts and build campaigns, you'll be on your way to engaging and nurturing endearing relationships with your audience.

 If you want to find out how your business and social media are performing online, check out the business report example, and get your free business report in 60-seconds.